Annulment in Miami or Orlando

 - The victim of fraud, deceit or misrepresentation.

 Many people think of annulments as being common, but in truth, they are not.
 A marriage must meet specific grounds in order to be eligible for an annulment and in many cases, the spouse seeking the annulment must prove their case.

-If an annulment in miami is granted, the Court has the same ability to divide assets, award alimony, custody (now called timesharing in Florida) and child support as if the case were a divorce.
+If an annulment in Miami or Orlando is granted, the Court has the same ability to divide assets, award alimony, custody (now called timesharing in Florida) and child support as if the case were a divorce.
 However, it's important to realize that there's no established law or procedure for an annulment in Florida and it is very difficult to satisfy the requirement to obtain an annulment.

-Contact us for a consultation regarding your annulment in Miami.
+Contact us for a consultation regarding your annulment in Miami or Orlando.
 We are committed to giving your case our full attention and are available now to speak with you.
 Call us today.
-(305) 742-5042.
+(305) 742-5042